mbta/mobile_app/README.md

 ### Production Deploys

-Pushing a new tag will automatically deploy to the internal testing group (on iOS), and then release notes can be added and the build can be more widely published manually.
+Pushing a new tag with the `ios-` prefix will automatically deploy to the iOS internal testing group, and then release notes can be added and the build can be more widely published manually.

-The tag should match the version exactly - no `v` prefix - and the version needs to be set beforehand in `iosApp/iosApp/Info.plist`.
+Pushing a new tag with the `android-` prefix will automatically deploy to the Android internal testing group, and then release notes can be added and the build can be promoted to testing/prod manually.

-Android production deploys aren't set up yet.
+The tag should be `<platform>-X.Y.Z` - no `v` prefix - and the version needs to be set beforehand in `iosApp/iosApp/Info.plist` and/or `androidApp/build.gradle.kts`.